Elive2/bug-byte/README.md

 There are two ways to install our system on an apache server with php5:

 1. The easy way
-	Our system comes pre-built and bundled in the dist directory.
-To deploy to a server simply visit the dist folder on a php compliant server.
-This method will use the API and database for the SCU user eyale
+	Our system comes bundled, built, and configured for the SCU deisgn center servers.
+This build is found in the dist directory.
+To deploy to a server simply add our code to a directory of your choice and visit the 'dist' directory in your browser.

+	Notes:
+	* This method will invoke the API and database for the SCU user eyale.
+If you want to host the API and Databse in your own directory, see method 2
+	* You may have to change file permissions for the files in the 'dist' directory

 2. From Source
 	Our system can be built from the 'src' by any machine with npm by simply running the following command: